camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-installation.md

 - [Exporters](exporters/exporters.md) - Zeebe comes packaged with two exporters: [Elasticsearch](exporters/elasticsearch-exporter.md) and [OpenSearch](exporters/opensearch-exporter.md).
 This section of the docs explains how these exporters can be configured.
 For a general overview on the exporters concept, refer to our [exporters concept](/self-managed/concepts/exporters.md) page.

 :::note
 New to BPMN and want to learn more before moving forward?
-[Visit our Get Started Guides](/docs/guides/getting-started/) to learn about BPMN and orchestration.
+[Visit our getting started guides](/docs/guides/getting-started/) to learn about orchestrating BPMN processes.
 :::